We offer real-life work experience placements in the Hader Clinic’s rehabilitation facilities around the world.

 Develop strategies for alcohol and other drugs relapse prevention and management:

 Relapse is a common occurrence in addiction recovery, and as an addiction worker, you will need to be prepared to support clients through this difficult time.
-This course will teach you how to develop and implement relapse prevention strategies, as well as how to manage relapses when they do occur.
+This course will teach you how to develop and implement relapse prevention and monitor intervention strategies, as well as how to manage relapses when they do occur.

 Provide advanced interventions to meet the needs of clients with alcohol and other drug issues: